Brain simulation: Human

+was scheduled to go online in April 2024.
+Called "DeepSouth", it could perform 228 trillions of synaptic operations per second.

-K computer and human brain
+K computer

 In late 2013, researchers in Japan and Germany used the K computer, then 4th fastest supercomputer, and the simulation software NEST to simulate 1% of the human brain.
 The simulation modeled a network consisting of 1.73 billion nerve cells connected by 10.4 trillion synapses.
 To realize this feat, the program recruited 82,944 processors of the K Computer.
 The process took 40 minutes, to complete the simulation of 1 second of neuronal network activity in real, biological, time.

 Human Brain Project

-The Human Brain Project (HBP) is a 10-year program of research funded by the European Union.
-It began in 2013 and employs around 500 scientists across Europe.
+The Human Brain Project (HBP) was a 10-year program of research funded by the European Union.
+It began in 2013 and employed around 500 scientists across Europe.
 It includes 6 platforms: